Brandon439/Brandon439.github.io/_posts/2022-11-30-your-new-blog-post.md

 *Insert Picture of data points and a best fit polynomial Here*

 More specifically given data points $(\vec{x}_1, y_1), (\vec{x}_2, y_2), ... , (\vec{x}_n, y_n)$, where $\vec{x}_i \in \mathbb{R}^d$, we want to find the function $f(x)$ that best fits the data.
-Assuming the data fits a line, we have the following system of linear equations:
+Let's first assume the data fits a line for simplicity.
+We have the following system of linear equations:

 $$ y_1 = m_1x_{1,1} + m_2x_{1,2} + \cdots + m_dx_{1,d} + b $$